Does your Aloe plant has no roots?

 It is important not to overwater your plant as this can be the main reason your aloe vera is falling apart.
 An indoor plant must only be watered when the soil is fully dry, every 3-4 weeks.

 Over To You

-I hope the above guide helps in regrowing your Aloe plant that has no roots.
+I hope the above guide helps regrow your Aloe plant with no roots.

-Also, if you liked this guide, I’d appreciate it if you share it with your friends and family.
+Also, if you liked this guide, I’d appreciate it if you shared it with your friends and family.